Maximally stretched laminations on geometrically finite hyperbolic manifolds: Introduction

 For $n=2$, the manifolds locally modeled on $\PO(2,1)_0\cong\PSL_2(\R)$ are the \emph{anti-de Sitter} $3$-manifolds, or Lorentzian $3$-manifolds of constant negative curvature, which are Lorentzian analogues of the hyperbolic $3$-manifolds.
 For $n=3$, the manifolds locally modeled on $\PO(3,1)_0\cong\PSL_2(\C)$ are the $3$-dimensional complex \emph{holomorphic-Riemannian} manifolds of constant nonzero curvature, which can be considered as complex analogues of the hyperbolic $3$-manifolds (see \cite{dz09} for details).
 For $n=2$, all \emph{compact} manifolds locally modeled on~$G$ are quotients of~$G$ by discrete subgroups of $G\times G$, up to a finite covering \cite{kli96,kr85}; for $n=3$, a similar property has been conjectured in \cite{dz09} (see Section~\ref{subsec:(G,X)struct}).

 Recall that the quotient of $G$ by a discrete group~$\Gamma$ is Hausdorff (\resp is a manifold) if and only if the action of $\Gamma$ on~$G$ is properly discontinuous (\resp properly discontinuous and free).
-Let $\Gamma$ be a discrete subgroup of $G\times G$ acting properly discontinuously on~$G$ by left and right multiplication.
+Let $\Gamma$ be a discrete subgroup of $G\times G$ acting properly discontinuously on~$G$ by right and left multiplication.
 The key point here is that if $\Gamma$ is torsion-free, then it is a graph of the form

 where $\Gamma_0$ is a discrete group and $j,\rho\in\Hom(\Gamma_0,G)$ are representations with $j$ injective and discrete (up to switching the two factors): this was proved in \cite{kr85} for $n=2$, and in \cite{kas08} (strengthening partial results of \cite{kob93}) for general rank-one groups~$G$.
 The group~$\Gamma$ is thus isomorphic to the fundamental group of the hyperbolic $n$-manifold $M:=j(\Gamma_0)\backslash\HH^n$, and the quotient of $G$ by $\Gamma=\Gamma_0^{j,\rho}$ is compact if and only if $M$ is compact (by a classical cohomological argument, see Section~\ref{subsec:proofdeform}).
 In general, if $\Gamma$ is finitely generated, the Selberg lemma \cite[Lem.\,8]{sel60} ensures the existence of a finite-index subgroup of~$\Gamma$ that is torsion-free, hence of the form $\Gamma_0^{j,\rho}$ or $\Gamma_0^{\rho,j}$ as above.